jembi/openhim-dhis2-architecture/docker/README.md

 ./compose.sh up
 ```

-To completely remove all the services, use the following option:
+To completely remove all the services, use the following command:

 ```bash
 ./compose.sh destroy